CISF conflict at Bokaro

-On 24.6.1979, on seeing the arrival of the Army, the agitators started making preparations for armed resistance by putting up sand bags, flood lights and barricades in the CISF Lines.
+On 24/6/1979, on seeing the arrival of the Army, the agitators started making preparations for armed resistance by putting up sand bags, flood lights and barricades in the CISF Lines.
 They had gained the control of CISF Lines and the Officers were not allowed to have any access to the Lines or to other ranks of CISF.

-On 25.6.1979, the Army along with 9 Magistrates took up positions round the CISF Lines in the early hours and called upon the agitators to give up charge of the Armory.
+On 25/6/1979, the Army along with 9 Magistrates took up positions round the CISF Lines in the early hours and called upon the agitators to give up charge of the Armory.
 In spite of giving repeated warnings by the authorities to give up charge of the Armory, the agitators did not give up arms, but, instead, resorted to violence.
 The agitators started firing at 0320 hours at the Army.
 The Army returned the fire.
 The said exchange of fire continued for 3 hours before the Army could spell out the violent retaliation of the agitators.
 The said violent exchange of fire resulted in the instant death of one Army Major and 2 more Army personnel were also killed as a result of firing by the CISF personnel.
-It may also be stated that there were 22/29 deaths in the course of the said pitched battle, which went on for three hours between the violent armed agitators and the Army.
+It may also be stated that there were 22 or 29 deaths in the course of the said pitched battle, which went on for three hours between the violent armed agitators and the Army.